Malena-duck/ada-template-website/README.md

 | Female m.c. height   | yes -0.07        | yes -0.11      |
 | Male m.c. age   | yes 0.07       | yes 0.07      |
 | Female m.c. age   | yes -0.04        | yes -0.08      |

+From the table above we learn that runtimes has a positive correlation with both the box office and thr IMDb, which explains the sudden increase in runtime we have seen in recent years.
+It must be working.
+Male main characters also have a positive correlation with both box office and IMDb as well as height and age!
+This seems to follow the trends we have seen in the section above.
+However in the case of female main characters there is a negative correlation!
+The height and age of female characters also has a negative correlation with box office.
+It seems that perhaps the vestiges of the patriarchy remain in the movie making industry, where women cannot be old and need to be small and cute.

 &nbsp;
 We looked for the top 5 genres with the strongest correlation (positive or negative) to box office as well as the coefficient of correlation for Drama since that is the most produced type by directors.
 Here they are in the following table: